 We know what you’re probably thinking: Why not use a serum or a toner or a moisturizer that does the above and lose a step?
 Well, essences also help prepare your skin for additional products, including the serums and moisturizers that you may apply next.

 “We know through scientific study that product absorption is exponentially superior when applied onto wet skin,” says Bioski.
 “In that sense, think of essences as conduits for all other skincare products — everything you put on after applying an essence will be able to root deeply into your skin.”
 Imagine placing a dry sponge under a flowing faucet.
 Much of the water will bounce off and not be absorbed.
 However, if the sponge has been slightly dampened, it will absorb more water.
 In a similar way, if your skin has been prepped and nourished with a lightweight essence, then it’s more receptive to whatever else you apply next.
 The additional exfoliating properties of the PORELESS Essence can help the skin to absorb additional products more efficiently.

 “Only using moisturizers to hydrate is the equivalent of drinking milk after running three miles in 80-degree weather.
 It won’t be nearly as effective as drinking water,” says Bioski.
 “Always make room for [an essence] in your skincare routine, as this is how hydration is delivered to your skin.
 Moisturizer is then the occlusion that holds in hydration.”

-How to Apply an Essence — and When
+How to Use an Essence — and When to Apply It

 As a general rule, after washing your face you should apply your skincare products in order of liquidity/thinness.
 In that sense, you’d apply your toner first (if you use one) and then follow up with your essence.
 From there, you can apply your serum, then oil/moisturizer.